 Common Types of Viruses That Delete Files

+Why do viruses target your data?
 Most malware authors want one of three things: money, disruption, or access to your sensitive information.
 Destroying or locking your files is one way to achieve that.
+So, what are the signs that a file has been attacked by a virus?
+Watch out for these red flags:

 Can you recover the files that a virus/malware delete from the download folder?

-Today I noticed that all of the files that I had saved in my download folder are gone, I read online that a malware or virus delete those files.
+Today I noticed that all of the files that I had saved in my download folder are gone, I read online that a malware or virus delete all my files.
 Will it be possible to recover those files?
 Also, is it more harmful to keep malware and Trojan quarantine?
 Than deleting them.
 I ask since some of those virus and malware are persistent on my computer

 - Question from Reddit

-Yes!
+Yes, you can recover files after a virus attack!
 In many cases, deleted files aren’t permanently gone—they’re just marked as “free space” until overwritten.
-That’s why quick action is critical.
+So, quick action is critical.
+Before rushing to recover files, you should take immediate steps below:

 Many times, a virus might just move or "soft delete" your files.
 Here’s how you can check: